10 of the Best Police Dog Breeds in the World

 Even though they’re not the biggest breed out there, Rottweilers are often seen as strong, scary and aggressive dogs, but they’re not naturally aggressive.
 However, they can be protective and territorial.
 Their strength as well as fearless and courageous traits also make them great police dogs.

-The Belgian Tervueren might not seem as dangerous as a Rottweiler, but most people will think twice about upsetting its owner, especially if it’s an authority figure.
+The Belgian Tervuren might not seem as dangerous as a Rottweiler, but most people will think twice about upsetting its owner, especially if it’s an authority figure.
 Almost wolf-like in appearance, these hairy dogs should not be underestimated, even though they have a loving side.
-The Belgian Tervueren is always ready for action when its human companion demands, but can also be used for drug detection and bomb sniffing.
+The Belgian Tervuren is always ready for action when its human companion demands, but can also be used for drug detection and bomb sniffing.

 Lean, but super strong and fast, the Doberman Pinscher is a very capable police dog.
 They can chase and catch criminals and they don’t give up.
 This loyal, reliable breed, that’s up to police force standards, should not be crossed.

 Compared to the miniature breed, a Giant Schnauzer makes quite the statement and can intimidate humans and other animal.
 For some they may seem fluffy, or even funny with their long facial fur, but there’s a reason they’re used as police dogs.
 With a large body and confident stance, they demand respect and their jaw strength should not be underestimated.
 Still, they are loyal companions and trustworthy police dogs that are very capable of fulfilling their duties.

 When considering different breeds for a police dog, the Dutch Shepherd or Dutch herder is an excellent choice.
 With an expected lifespan of up to 15 years, they are amazing assets, as long as their health and wellbeing are prioritised.
 They can fulfill their duties for years which may contribute to sustainable breeding.